neltevreeke/webshop/README.md

 # webshop
-A webshop built in php within 2 days by my own.
-This is also my first ever php project I've built.
+A webshop built in php within 2 days on my own.
+This is also my first ever php project I've ever built.